Michigan Motorcycle – What is the required Safety Gear

 - Afford a clear view to either side

 - Fasten securely so it won’t blow off

 - Allow air to pass through to alleviate fogging

 - Permit enough room for sunglasses or eyeglasses if needed

-Jacket and pants should cover arms and legs completely and fit snugly enough to keep from flapping in the wind.
-The leather is the best protection but sturdy synthetic materials are a good alternative.
+Jacket and pants should cover arms and legs entirely and fit snugly enough to keep from flapping in the wind.
+The leather is the best protection, but sturdy synthetic materials are a good alternative.
 Boots or shoes should cover your ankles.
 Soles should be hard and slip-resistant; tuck laces in so they don’t get caught on your motorcycle.
 Gloves will give you a better grip and help protect your hands in an accident.